This red tape and legal issues page is an overview of the items you may be required to cover off as an owner builder.

 These items may not be in chronological order, it depends on how you approach your project.

 Trying to find out about my five acre parcel of land before I bought it, ie due diligence, was frustrating.
 Planning officers would not offer specific information unless I submitted a proforma request for information along with a $50 fee, for each question.
 All land in NSW, required a Planning Permit, which stated under what circumstances a construction permit would be approved.
 Complicated, as the permit didn't mention a Koala corridor that restricted our house placement and site clearing.
 It did mention the site was bushfire prone and was subject to tree preservation statutes.
-Check these documents closely before you buy.
+The planning permit (sometimes referred to as a Building Permit) is a document that allows you to submit a development application for that specific peice of land, but does not in any way assure you it can be achieved.
+Check this document closely before you even buy your land.
 See my Due Diligence checklist here.

 The epitome of red tape, my DA had 12 submissions to complete, compile, draw and or obtain.
 All submissions had proformas downloaded from the council website with plenty of explanatory info.
 It took me three months to finish to submit-able standard.
 I needed a clearing and environmental impact plan, bushfire provisions and plan, house plan, foundation design plan with soil reports, Basix (building sustainability) commitments, waste (rubbish) management plan, waste water (septic) management plan, shed plan, driveway application and site survey.
-I describe these submissions in detail in my ebook 'Steel Yourself'.
-Go here for details on how to get it.
+I describe these submissions in detail in my DA page here.

 Trade-worker red tape